gnnrbachelor/typh0n/content/blog/the-awakening/index.md

 ---
 title: The Awakening
 date: "2020-09-15"
-description: "Self-deification, Enlightenment, And The Path of Lucifer"
+description: "Self-deification, Enlightenment, And The Path of Lucifer."
 ---

 ![The Hermetic Triump](./hermetic_triumph.jpg).